zhang-yw/avn/README.md

 The paper and video can be found at [Paper](https://arxiv.org/pdf/1912.11684.pdf), [Video](https://www.youtube.com/watch?v=WMpddhYZ1bc).
 You can find more information at our [project page](http://avn.csail.mit.edu/).

 ## Get Started
-- Clone the repo and cd into it:
+- Clone the repo and cd into it.
   ```
   git clone https://github.com/zhang-yw/avn.git
   cd avn